mechmotum/mechmotum.github.io/content/libretexts-wrapup.rst

 knowledge and resources regarding the cluster development and system administration.
 Richard had some major things to deal with outside of work during these three years but he never showed any slowing down or loss of enthusiasm.
 He has my full admiration.
-I'll miss working with your Richard, hopefully we can start up something new in the future!
+I'll miss working with you Richard, hopefully we can start up something new in the future!
 The project is in great hands.